akeeton/starcity_games_buylist_keyboard_shortcut/README.md

 2. Go to http://www.starcitygames.com/buylist.

+3. Click the bookmarklet to activate it.

-3. Enter a card name in the "Product Name" search bar.
+4. Enter a card name in the "Product Name" search bar.

-4. Press the backtick (`)/tilde (~) key to clear the search bar and give it focus.
+5. Press the backtick (`)/tilde (~) key to clear the search bar and give it focus.

 ## Javascript source